markgyoni/geopol/docs/Getting_Started/Factions.md

     4. Invite players to your faction by typing <code>/f invite [player]</code> in chat.

 3. How do I declare war?
     1. Message your enemy faction on discord and agree on when "Hostilities" will begin.
-This is only semi-required as "offline" raids can net destruction of thir base, if thats what you wish, however, getting their loot will be harder, as Missles and TnT may cause items to despawn.
+This is only semi-required as "offline" raids can net destruction of their base, if thats what you wish, however, getting their loot will be harder, as Missiles and TnT may cause items to despawn, complete and total offlining (the enemy is not online and you never declared hostiltiles (even if so) is banned.
     2. Type the <code>/f enemy [faction name]</code> command in chat.
 This will let you melee enemies inside their territory, although guns will work regardless.
     3. Fire away!